sravps7/sravps7.github.io/index.md

 ---

 <p class="message">
   Hey there!
 Nice to see you landing up on my website.
-Carry on and explore this!
+Carry on and be my guest!
+I might brag a bit about myself.
+But trust me, I would not if I were not worthy.
 </p>

 ###  About Me

-Since you are curious to know about me, here we go.
+Hoping you are curious to know about me, here we go!

+#### Who am I?

+This is a question which many people have successfully failed to answer.
+Here is my attempt at answering it.
+Please do not expect a spiritual answer.

+I am an engineering student staying in a relatively calm part of the busy city of Mumbai, India.
+I like to spend time with my close ones (that includes non-living things like my laptop).
+I highly beleive I am a creative person.

-I am a Third year Electrical Engineering Undergraduate at the Indian Institute of Technology-Bombay, India.
+Coming to my academic standing, I am a Third year Electrical Engineering Undergraduate at the Indian Institute of Technology-Bombay, India.
 I am pursuing a Dual Degree (B.Tech + M.Tech) in the Electrical department with specialisation in Communication and Signal Processing.

 I am very interested in learning new things related to engineering.
 I have particular interest in Robotics.
 I have been associated with the [Robotics Club of IIT Bombay]( https://stab-iitb.org/robotics-club/ ) right from my freshman year.
 I am currently the Manager of the Club.